12StarsMedia/candidio-api-documentation/source/includes/api/_video-series.md

 Relationship | Description
 ------------ | -----------
-created_by | User that created a video-series. assets | Assets belonging to this video-series. productions | Productions in a video-series. collaborators | Users a video-series has been shared with. workspace | Workspace a video-series belongs to.
+created_by | User that created a video-series. example_video | Asset containing an example of what videos in this series will look like. template | Template to be used for Productions in this video-series. workspace | Workspace a video-series belongs to. assets | Brand assets belonging to this video-series. productions | Productions in a video-series. collaborators | Users a video-series has been shared with.

 #### Available Scopes